nightsh-de/RBLXFileLoader/readme.md

 Use Control + Shift + m to toggle the tab key moving focus.
 Alternatively, use esc then tab to move to the next interactive element on the page.
 No file chosen
 Attach files by dragging & dropping, selecting or pasting them.

 >[!NOTE]
+>Only works from Roblox Studio.
+>But might also work from Roblox Player if you use port forwarding, I haven't checked

+>[!NOTE]
 >Another note here, Might improve this whole thing overtime if I feel like it, just for some sillies or whatever.
 I'll probably look into more ways you can mess with Roblox using local server.